Ottawa Event Calendar

 The festival’s Taste and Discover Series offer wine tasting seminars for the novice to the beginner connoisseur.
 And don’t miss Tasting Alley!
 This is one of the expo’s most popular events, allowing guests to participate in a 2-hour VIP wine and spirit tasting session.

 Though Ottawa has a culinary reputation that spans dozens of international cuisine varieties and cooking styles, some travellers may be searching for something uniquely Canadian during their tours of Ottawa.
 As a country, Canada has produced a number of popular dishes that have been embraced by the world over, yet few treats are as commonly associated with the country as the Québécois treat known as poutine.
 The dish involves a mountain of gravy and cheese curds set atop a basket of golden French fries, and has become an immensely popular treat with travellers looking for a hearty snack.

-Last fall, Sparks Street hosted the biggest Poutine Festival in the world and they want to make it even bigger this spring!
-From April 24-27, purveyors of poutine and the restaurants of Sparks Street will offer up their take on Canada’s dish!
+Last fall, Sparks Street hosted the biggest Poutine Festival in the world.
+The festival was also back by popular demand this past spring.
+This fall season will see the festival come back again!
+From October 23-26, purveyors of poutine and the restaurants of Sparks Street will offer up their take on Canada’s dish!
 Get your curd on!

-On Sparks Street from June 18-22, North America’s greatest barbecuing ladies and gentlemen will slather meat with their secret recipes.
-Come sample some of the best BBQ chicken and ribs you’ll ever taste while teams from Canada and the United States compete at the annual Ottawa Ribfest!
+On Sparks Street from September 25-28, North America’s greatest barbecuing ladies and gentlemen will slather meat with their secret recipes.
+Come sample some of the best BBQ chicken and ribs you’ll ever taste while teams from Canada and the United States compete at the Ottawa Ribtoberfest!